Running on Clean Electricity

 Our Targets

-Our targets for energy storage will enable us to meet other community goals by ensuring more locally produced clean energy is available for serving high demand times of day.
+Our energy storage targets will help us meet other community goals.
+We will produce more locally produced clean energy to serve high-energy-demand hours.

-Sunnyvale estimates that approximately 0.55% of our current electricity demand could be met with locally installed batteries.
+Sunnyvale’s goal is to have 5% of our community’s energy needs stored in local batteries.
 We will continue to work with community partners like SVCE to track progress on this goal.

 Why is Storage Important?

-Energy storage plays a growing role in ensuring a resilient power grid as it allows for individual home owners with solar the ability to store clean energy when the sun is shining.
+Energy storage plays a growing role in ensuring a resilient power grid.
+It allows individual homeowners with solar panels to store clean energy when the sun is shining.
 That stored energy can then displace more expensive and often dirtier power sources.

-Not only does community-scale energy storage maximize local solar supply it also helps to support a resilient power grid.
+Not only does community-scale energy storage maximize local solar supply, but it also helps to support a resilient power grid.

 Be Part of the Solution!